 To keep up with this new world of AI, it's crucial to be an early adopter of relevant technologies.
 New methods are expected to become mainstream within mere months.
 And with the rapid pace of change, we either embrace innovations or get left behind in the competition.
 As we face yet another industrial revolution, it's vital for businesses to plan for continuous adaptation.
 Long story short, you have to be able to smoothly integrate the latest tools into your operations continuously.

 Staying ahead of the curve will bring the greatest challenge in the market for everyone in the near future.
-Machines are not taking your jobs — but those who know how to utilize them best certainly will.
+AI is not taking your jobs — but those who know how to utilize it certainly will.

 In our next article, we will further explore the scope of large language models' business use cases, and more importantly their limitations.
 We will also examine how specialized NLP solutions can round the edges of general-use AI, and offer enterprises new opportunities.
 Check back later, and stay tuned for our next issue about the latest advancements in AI!